janbridley/janbridley/README.md

  <!--- Style for the block above is based on the excellent profile at https://github.com/hedyhli/hedyhl --->

 Here are a few visualizations that make use of code I've developed!

+TODO: self assembly of octahedra?
+At constant density
+TODO: self-assembly of tetrahedra under slow compression and decompression

 <div>
     <img src='src/pyritohedron.gif' alt='Pyritohedra' width='25%'/>
     <img src='image.jpg' alt='Under construction - come back later!' width='25%'/>